 vi.
 Financial institutions have to put in place loan requirements, which are affordable to many people mainly young firms (business financial statement)

 vii.
 EAC member states should seek ways to eliminate non-tariff barriers affecting trade within the EAC region

 viii.
 The need for increased capacity building for business operators in regards to tools facilitating trade under SCT clearance

 5. Conclusion and Closing Remarks

 He said, after this conference, researchers supported by their mentors and reviewers will continue working on the papers and incorporate potential comments from the conference.
-Then, final improved papers with key policy recommendations will be published online through EPRN website : www.eprnrwanda.org, and through the EPRN Paper Series Vol 3.
-Policy recommendations will also be developed and disseminated to stakeholders (mainly policy making institutions) for information and action.
+Then, final improved papers with key policy recommendations will be published online through the EPRN website : www.eprnrwanda.org, and through the EPRN Paper Series Vol 3.
+Policy recommendations will also be developed and disseminated to stakeholders (mainly policy-making institutions) for information and action.